 The non-profit festival, organized on a voluntary basis, attracts the public to Jamel every year and documents what we stand for: “Mecklenburg remains colourful”.

-The President of the Mecklenburger Landtag, Sylvia Bretschneider, has taken over the patronage of the festival.
+The President of the Mecklenburger Landtag, Sylvia Bretschneider, has taken over the patronage of the festival till her death in 2019.

 Federal Minister Manuela Schwesig has also taken over the patronage of the festival in 2016.